s950449/OS_Project2/README.md

-./slave_device  : the device moudule for slave client ./ksocket: the device moudule including the funtions used for kernel socket ./user_program : the user program "master" and "slave"
+./slave_device  : the device moudule for slave client ./ksocket: the device moudule including the funtions used for kernel socket ./user_program : the user program "master" and "slave" ./input: the test input files
+./ouput: the sample output files

 To use it, please:
 1.change to super user